Search This Blog

 I contacted the auctioneer, both to let them know that it had arrived safely and to inquire about the provenance of the piece.
 The auctioneer told me that he had anticipated my call.
 He had suspected that the bronze "might be something special," but he stated that it was "beyond (their) small auction house's ability to properly authenticate and appraise it."
 The seller wanted to sell however.
 As a result, they opted for the simple description and left it to prospective buyers to roll the proverbial dice and do their own due diligence.
 The auctioneer had asked the sellers about the history of the piece.
 He was told by the seller that it had been bought at a consignment shop in South Carolina back around 1984 and that they knew nothing more about it.

-I am undaunted by the missing four or so decades of provenance.
+I am undaunted by the missing six or so decades of provenance.
 This is not unusual with art on the secondary market, especially pieces where the owner has no real idea of the value and is unwilling to do the research.
 Once my current health issues have passed, I plan to pursue the provenance in greater depth with the various museums and organizations that have Nancy Russell's sales paperwork in hand.
 Through a process of elimination, it shouldn't be too difficult to track the original purchasers whose bronzes are assumed to be "lost," and hopefully trace one to the time frame where it could have wound up in a Southern consignment shop.

 What we have here is a roughly twelve inch tall bronze sculpture of an athletic Piegan or Blood Indian man seated on a horse.
 He is dressed only in low moccasin boots, a belt wrapped around his waist which holds his quiver of arrows against his rear and the end of a blanket thrown over his left hip which hangs over the side of his horse.
 The front of his hair sticks straight out in the traditional warrior's forelock, a roach or topknot (no feather) on the back of his head.
 Cradled in his left arm is a staff which has a scalp tied to the top.
 It crosses over neck of the horse to point downward on the right.
 He is leaning over the right side of the horse and looking at tracks on the ground.
 His expression is both serious and intent.
 The horse looks quite sinewy, its tail tied up in a manner consistent with Piegan and Blood tradition for a warrior on the warpath.
 Four horseshoes are branded into its right rump.
 On the back of the base is the signature "C M Russell" with the artist's buffalo skull sigil.
 Also on the base, low along the bottom rim under the horse's right rear hoof is the foundry chop mark "Roman Bronze Works N-Y-."
 All of these details are consistent with the other castings of this work.
 Along the bottom rim of this bronze there are spots of flattened solder and differences in the patina suggesting that there was originally a piece of sheet metal soldered on, closing off the bottom.
 This, too, is consistent with the other extant copies, all of which (that I've found) have a fitted piece of tin soldered up underneath.
 The depth of detail implies to me that it came from somewhere in the middle of the original run.
 It is a beautiful sculpture!